 Flying aboard an aircraft, NASA's CORAL mission uses spectroscopy to study the health of coral reefs and the threats they face.
-To differentiate among coral, algae and sand on the ocean floor, CORAL computes the depth of every point it maps.
-The water's depth can be determined using the absorption coefficient, indicating how much light is absorbed through a given depth of water.
+To differentiate coral, algae and sand on the ocean floor, CORAL computes the depth of every point it maps.
+The depth of the water can be determined using the absorption coefficient, indicating how much light is absorbed through a given depth.